MicrosoftDocs/connected-spaces/articles/camera-placement-general.md

 - Entrances (Shopper analytics skill)

-The following table provides more detail on the three available skills:
+The following table provides more detail on the three available skills.

 |Skill|Description|Examples|
 |-------------------------|-------------------------------------------------|-------------------------------------------------|